ielab/elastic4IR/document_prior/README.md

   }
 }
 ```
-There are two interesting things to note from this second output:
+There are two things to note from this second output:
- * the scores of the documents are similar to those from the first set of experiments, but multiplied by the pagerank value.
+ * the scores of the documents are the sum product of score from the initial query and the document's pagerank value.
  * since the document with id 3 has a much higher pagerank value compared to other documents, the score for document id 3 is boosted way higher than the other documents and it is ranked at the top of the result list.